 Santos is a municipality in the Brazilian state of São Paulo, partly located on the island of São Vicente and partially on the mainland.
 It is the main city in the metropolitan region of Baixada Santista, with a population of around 430,000.
-If you’re seeking access to the Brazilian market for your goods, learn more about ocean freight transportation from the US to Santos.
+If you’re seeking access to the Brazilian market for your goods, learn more about ocean freight to Santos.

 Santos has the biggest seaport in Latin America, which handles upwards of 72 million tons annually.
 The city also has large industrial complexes and shipping centers, which handle a large portion of the world’s coffee exports, as well as a number of other Brazilian exports including oil, cars, steel, bananas, oranges, and cotton.

 As of 2014, Santos was the sixth-largest exporting city, by value, in Brazil, trading US$4.36 billion worth of goods.
 The top four products exported from Santos were raw sugar, refined petroleum), coffee, and soybeans.
-If you’re an exporter, ocean freight transportation from the US to Santos just makes sense.
+If you’re an exporter, ocean freight to Santos just makes sense.

 Let the volume of your shipment guide your choice.
 A full container load, or FCL, is recommended if you are shipping a volume of six standard pallets or more.
 FCL is also a good choice if you want your goods shipped separately from those of other exporters.
 A 40-foot container takes 22 standard pallets, and a 20-foot shipping container takes ten.